SMILEY4/SimpleApplication/wiki/SimpleUIElements.md

 - ItemListProperty, ItemProperty

   Each item will be added to the tab pane as the content of a new tab.
-The title of the tab is specified by the "TabTitleProperty" of the child item.
+The title of the tab is specified by the "TitleProperty" of the child item.

 - TabPaneMenuSideProperty